jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Create `jellyfin.bat` within your `jellyfin` folder containing:
     - To use the default library/data location at `%localappdata%`:
     `<--Your install path-->\jellyfin\system\jellyfin.exe`
-    - To use a custom library/data location (Path after the -d paramenter):
+    - To use a custom library/data location (Path after the -d parameter):
     `<--Your install path-->\jellyfin\system\jellyfin.exe -d <--Your install path-->\jellyfin\data`
-    - To use a custom library/data location (Path after the -d paramenter) and disable the autostart of the webapp:
+    - To use a custom library/data location (Path after the -d parameter) and disable the auto-start of the webapp:
     `<--Your install path-->\jellyfin\system\jellyfin.exe -d <--Your install path-->\jellyfin\data -noautorunwebapp`
 1. Run `jellyfin.bat`
-1. Open your browser at http://<--Server-IP-->:8096 (if autostart of webapp is disabled)
+1. Open your browser at http://<--Server-IP-->:8096 (if auto-start of webapp is disabled)

 **Update**